MintMCP

 The platform protects against common security risks associated with AI agent access:

-- Policy enforcement: Automatically enforce data access and usage policies across all AI tool interactions
+• Policy enforcement: Automatically enforce data access and usage policies across AI tool interactions

-The LLM Gateway operates as a lightweight service between LLM clients and model providers, forwarding and monitoring requests without disrupting existing developer workflows.
+The monitoring layer operates alongside the MCP gateway so organizations can govern both MCP traffic and local non-MCP agent activity without disrupting existing developer workflows.
 For organizations evaluating LLM proxy security, this architecture provides protection without adding friction to AI adoption.

 Seamless Enterprise Integrations: Elasticsearch, Snowflake, and Gmail